 5. Enable Generative AI and Copilot Features Per Environment

-- Toggle “Allow Copilot AI features” and “Move data across regions for generative AI” (if your data residency policy permits).
+- Toggle “Allow Copilot AI features” on.
+The companion toggle “Move data across regions for generative AI” is a data-residency setting (not a billing prerequisite) — enable it only if your residency policy permits, since several models route through other regions.

 - For Copilot Studio: open Copilot Studio admin and confirm the environment is enrolled in the Copilot Credits metering plan.